dmecke/ChatBundle/README.md

 2. Run `composer update cunningsoft/chat-bundle` to install the new dependencies.

-3. Register the new bundle in your `AppKernel.php`:
+3. Register the new bundle in your `AppKernel.php`: (note, that you also need to add the KnpTimeBundle here)

     ```php
     <?php